 - Use the landline

 If you have access to a landline, you would be wise to use it for the phone interview.
-Mobile drop outs and black holes are phone interview killers.
-Not only is it the best connection option available, it will show commitment and effort.
+Mobile dropouts and black holes are phone interview killers.
+Not only is it the best connection option available, but it will also show commitment and effort.